Miss Colorado

 The Miss Colorado competition is the pageant that selects the representative for the state of Colorado in the Miss America pageant.
-Colorado has won the Miss America crown on three occasions.
+The Colorado representative has won the Miss America crown on four occasions.

-Savannah Cavanaugh of Beaver Creek, Colorado was crowned Miss Colorado 2022 on May 28, 2022 at The PACE Center in Parker, Colorado.
-She competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December of 2022.
+Fort Smith, Arkansas native Madison Isabella Marsh of Colorado Springs, Colorado was crowned Miss Colorado 2023 on May 27, 2023, at The PACE Center in Parker, Colorado.
+She competed for and won the title of Miss America 2024 in Orlando, Florida on January 14, 2024.

+Gabrielle Gramont of Fort Collins was crowned Miss Colorado 2025 on June 14, 2025.
+She will compete for the title of Miss America 2026 in September 2025.

 Results summary

 The following is a visual summary of the past results of Miss Colorado titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.